-We also returned significant cash to stockholders through our stock repurchase program.
-During fiscal 2017, we repurchased approximately 1.5 million shares at a total repurchase price of \$193.3 million.
-As of September 30, 2017, we had \$36.7 million remaining under our then-current stock repurchase program.
+We continue to enhance stockholder value by investing for growth, maintaining an efficient capital structure, and returning excess cash to stockholders through our stock repurchase program.
+During fiscal 2020, we repurchased approximately 675,000 shares at a total repurchase price of \$235 million.
+As of September 30, 2020, we had \$225 million remaining under our current stock repurchase program.

-Fiscal 2017 was also a good year from the perspective of our stockholders, with continued strong returns illustrated by the chart below for the past three fiscal years.
+Fiscal 2020 was also a good year from the perspective of our stockholders, with continued strong returns illustrated by the chart below for the past three fiscal years.

-FICO vs. Russell 3000 3-Year Indexed Total Stockholder Return (10/1/14 through 10/1/17)
+FICO vs. Russell 3000 3-Year Indexed Total Stockholder Return (10/1/17 through 10/1/20)

-Overview of Fiscal 2017 Compensation Program
+Overview of Fiscal 2020 Executive Compensation Program

-As administered by our Leadership Development and Compensation Committee (the "Committee"), our compensation program seeks to closely link the financial interests of our Company's executives with those of our stockholders.
-The Committee uses the following guidelines in our compensation program to help achieve this overarching goal.
+As administered by our Leadership Development and Compensation Committee ("LDCC"), our executive compensation program seeks to closely link the financial interests of our executive officers with those of our stockholders.
+The LDCC uses the following guidelines in our executive compensation program to help achieve this overarching goal.